 If, during the last three minutes of a half, an infraction is committed before the ball can be snapped the non-offending team may:

 After a touchdown, time shall stop and shall resume when the Referee declares the ball in play for a convert attempt, except during the last three minutes of a half, when time shall resume when the ball is touched on the ensuing kickoff.

 Each team shall be granted two time outs per game and will be permitted to use them at any point during regulation time, subject to the following:

 An Instant Replay Review request, challenging the ruling on the field, may only be initiated by the Head Coach, who will throw a marker flag onto the field, prior to the legal snap of the ball.

 Each team will have the ability to execute two (2) challenges per game, if a team is successful on both, they will gain the opportunity to execute a third challenge.

 The first challenge will have no impact on team time outs, regardless of the outcome of the challenge.

-A second challenge, if unsuccessful, will result in the loss of a team time out, either first or second half.
+A second challenge, if unsuccessful, will result in the loss of a team time out.

 In order to execute a second challenge, a team must have a team time out remaining.